IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    delay.

    The SCReAM sender calculates the congestion window based on the feedback from the SCReAM receiver.
+The feedback is timestamp and ECN echo for individual RTP packets.

+   The congestion window seeks to increase by at least one segment per RTT and this increase regardless congestion occurs or not.
+   Congestion window reduction is triggered by:

+   o Packet loss is detected : The congestion window is reduced by a predetermined fraction

+   o Estimated queue delay exceeds a given threshold : The congestion window is reduced given by how much the delay exceeds the threshold

+   o Classic ECN marking detected : The congestion window is reduced by a predetermined fraction

-The congestion window is allowed to increase if the qdelay is below a predefined qdelay target;
+   o L4S ECN marking detected : The congestion window is reduced in proportion to the fraction of packets that are marked (scalable congestion control)
-   otherwise, the congestion window decreases.
-The qdelay target is typically set to 50-100 ms.  This ensures that the queuing delay is kept low.
-The reaction to loss or ECN events leads to an instant reduction of CWND.
-Note that the source rate-limited nature of real- time media, such as video, typically means that the queuing delay will mostly be below the given delay target.
-This is contrary to the case where large files are transmitted using LEDBAT congestion control and the queuing delay will stay close to the delay target.

 ## Sender Transmission Control

    The sender transmission control limits the output of data, given by the relation between the number of bytes in flight and the congestion window.
+The congestion window is however not a hard limit, additional slack is given to avoid that RTP packets are queued up unnecessarily on the sender side.
+This means that the algoritm prefers to build up a queue in the network rather than on the sender side.
+Additional congestion that this causes will reflect back and cause a reduction of the congestion window.
    Packet pacing is used to mitigate issues with ACK compression that MAY cause increased jitter and/or packet loss in the media traffic.
 Packet pacing limits the packet transmission rate given by the estimated link throughput.
 Even if the send window allows for the transmission of a number of packets, these packets are not transmitted immediately; rather, they are transmitted in intervals given by the packet size and the estimated link throughput.
+Packets are generally paced at a higher rate than the target bitrate, this makes it possible to transmit occasionally larger video frames in a timely manner.

 ## Media Rate Control

    The media rate control serves to adjust the media bitrate to ramp up quickly enough to get a fair share of the system resources when link throughput increases.
    The reaction to reduced throughput MUST be prompt in order to avoid getting too much data queued in the RTP packet queue(s) in the sender.
-The media bitrate is decreased if the RTP queue size exceeds a threshold.
+The media rate is calculated based on the congestion window and RTT.
+For the case that multiple streams are enabled, the media rate among the streams is distrubuted according to the relative priorities.

    In cases where the sender's frame queues increase rapidly, such as in the case of a Radio Access Type (RAT) handover, the SCReAM sender MAY